 Micah Parsons’ best fits in the NFL Draft

 Whatever the case, Micah Parsons will be a coveted player in the 2021 NFL Draft.
 The linebacker class got stronger over the course of 2020, with players like Zaven Collins, Jeremiah Owusu-Koramoah, and others making strides in the autumn months.
-But with his elite athleticism and versatility, Parsons is still at the top of the list, and he seems due for more greatness on the greatest stage.
+But with his elite athleticism and versatility, Parsons is still near the top of the list, and he seems due for more greatness on the greatest stage.